 The medieval church consisted of a rectangular nave of dimensions of 12.3 x 4.9 meters, a rectangular chancel on the eastern side, measuring 6.4 x 3.5 meters, and a slender tower from the 15th / 16th century on the west side.
 Adjacent to the nave were the arms of a spacious, though asymmetrical transept (the northern arm is slightly smaller, 5.5 x 3.3 meters) and a porch from the 14th century from the south.
 Both arms of the transept at the eastern corners were connected to the chancel with diagonal passages (squints) characteristic of Welsh churches.

-The church consists of a rectangular nave, also rectangular chancel on the east side and a tower from the 15th/16th century on the west side.
-The transepts adjoin the nave from south and north, and from the south side the 14th century porch.
-Inside the southern transept you can see two carved crosses from the 10th century and a tombstone from the 13th century.
-In addition, the church has a Norman baptismal font from the 13th century and a stone with a carved cross from the eighth century.
+The church has preserved all its medieval elements to this day: the nave, transept, tower and porch, and was additionally enlarged by the early modern sacristy at the northern wall of the chancel.
+All windows have been modernized.
+Inside the southern arm of the transept you can see two carved crosses from the 10th century and a tombstone from the 13th century.
+In addition, the church has a Norman baptismal font from the 13th century and a stone with a carved cross from the 8th century.

 Website coflein.gov.uk, St Nicholas and St Teilo’s church, Penally.